Hootsuite acquires AdEspresso as it moves into paid content, social ads

 “Owned and earned content are not going away but the augmentation with paid is critical to success,” Ryan Holmes, the founder and CEO of Hootsuite, said in an interview.
 “The trend with the algorithmic ranking of content and what you see in your stream means it’s not the same world it was five years ago.
 Every social network and stream has filtration, so for brands to get their message across they need to have that paid component.”

-Financial terms of the deal are not being disclosed; all Hootsuite’s CEO Ryan Holmes said in an interview this week is that the deal is in cash and shares and that “everyone is happy.”
+Financial terms of the deal are not being disclosed; all Hootsuite’s CEO Ryan Holmes said about it in an interview this week is that the deal is in cash and shares and that “everyone is happy.”

-AdEspresso, originally spun out of an ad agency in Italy but now based in San Francisco, had raised just over $3 million from a range of investors that included 500 Startups and VTF (the Vegas Tech Fund).
+AdEspresso, originally spun out of an ad agency in Italy in 2013 by Carlo Forghieri, Armando Biondi and Massimo Chieruzzi, and now based in San Francisco, had raised just over $3 million from a range of investors that included 500 Startups and VTF (the Vegas Tech Fund).
 It has about 5,000 customers using the product, Holmes said.

 Hootsuite — which has 15 million people using its product with “hundreds of thousands” of those paying for a premium tier — raised just under $250 million in funding, and while its shares were marked down some time ago by at least one investor, Fidelity, Holmes confirmed to me today that the company today has a valuation of “over $1 billion.”
 Hootsuite has been cash-flow positive since Q3 last year and didn’t need to tap outside investment to finance this deal.